NRDD-constraints/NRDD/README.md

 # License

-<code> NRDD constraints code </code> is distributed under the MIT license.
+<code> NRDD-constraints</code> is distributed under the MIT license.